 What is happening if we don’t get a good night’s sleep to our overall health and wellbeing?

-So, if you are wanting optimal health, fitness and wellbeing it’s time to stop overlooking the importance and impact of a good nights rest.
+So, if you are wanting optimal health, fitness and wellbeing it’s time to stop overlooking the importance and impact of a good night’s rest.
 Start to organize a schedule that supports a good night’s sleep of between 7 to 9 hours during the natural hours of darkness.
 Avoid stimulants such as coffee and artificial light in the evenings.
-Support your training and nutrition by tapping into sleeps natural ability to raise Testosterone and other hormones for muscle repair, recovery and growth.
+Support your training and nutrition by tapping into sleeps natural ability to raise Testosterone and other hormones for muscle repair, recovery, and growth.
 Lower your body fat by reducing insulin levels and fat storage as a result of sleep deprivation.
 Sleep soundly safe in the knowledge that you really are cultivating a healthy body and mind.
-Turn off your mind and rest tonight.